 Why it is an eye?

 As you know, the eyes never lie.
 The famous saying “the eyes are the mirror of the soul” alludes to the ability of the eye to reflect the feelings, emotions, and sensations that pervade us.

-The belief that the eye is the revealer of a person’s temperament is as widespread as the belief that the eye, as a “window that opens onto the world”, represents the exit point of thoughts, both positive and negative.
+The belief that the eye is the revealer of a person’s temperament is as widespread as the belief that the eye, as a “window that opens onto the world”, represents the exit point of positive and negative thoughts.

 The latter especially manifested through the gaze, are considered capable of generating harmful effects on those who are the object of envy or aversion.
 To neutralize them, amulets have been used in the history of all human societies.
 The “evil eye” (malevolent eye) is the name given to bad luck thrown through the eyes of envied or detested people.

-There are many amulets that contrast it, but the eye remains among the most popular.
+Many amulets contrast it, but the eye remains among the most popular.

 Meaning of the evil eye according to its color

-As I said, the evil eye is shaped like a drop of water; it is flat, and it is usually made by hand with colored crystals.
+As I said, the evil eye is shaped like a drop of water; it is flat and usually made by hand with colored crystals.
 It is formed by a series of concentric circles that are usually, from the inside out, black or dark blue, light blue, white, and dark blue.